cakephp/docs/en/models/data-validation.rst

     .. versionadded:: 2.2

-    This rule checks for valid mimeType
+    This rule checks for valid mime types.
+Comparison is case sensitive.

     ::